yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 - List some examples of documents you can create using Microsoft Word.
 - Briefly describe the purpose of Microsoft Word.
 - What is the Ribbon and how does it organize commands?
+- What are the advantages of Word Processor Over Typewriter?
 Identify the functions of the following elements in the Word interface:
   - Quick Access Toolbar
   - Rulers